google/syzkaller/docs/syscall_descriptions.md

 Rebuild syzkaller (`make clean all`) to force use of the new system call definitions.

 Optionally, adjust the `enable_syscalls` configuration value for syzkaller to specifically target the new system calls.

+In order to partially auto-generate system call descriptions you can use [headerparser](headerparser_usage.md).